amjad-ah/leetcode/README.md

 - [ ] Jump Game IV
 - [x] Maximize Distance to Closest Person
 - [x] Best Time to Buy and Sell Stock
+- [x] Find All Anagrams in a String